On Tiling and Spectral Sets in $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$: Main results

-\textbf{(2)} If there is no such $B$ as in (1), then $\Delta A$ shall intersect each Lagrangian non-trivially, and at the same time not completely contained in any Lagrangian.
-Then we shall look at how $\Delta A$ intersects $\Delta K$ and each equivalence classes.
+\textbf{(2)} If there is no such $B$ as in (1), then $\Delta A$ shall intersect each order $p^2$ subgroup non-trivially, and at the same time not completely contained in any order $p^2$ subgroup (otherwise it equals that subgroup and we are back in the last case).
+Then we shall look at how $\Delta A$ intersects $\Delta K$ and how it intersects each equivalence classes.
 Let us partition the set $\{0,1,\ldots,p-1,\infty\}$ into $M$ and $M'$, so that